szzexpoi/AiR/README.md

         ...
 ```

 For scanpath prediction, we accept result in the form of JSON files.
 Please submit a single file for the general split (i.e., `air_scanpath_general.json`), and two separate files for the correctness split (i.e., `air_scanpath_correct.json` and `air_scanpath_incorrect.json`).
 Our evaluation is carried out on 10 generated scanpaths for each sample, and assumes scanpaths for images with width and height equals 320 and 240.
 Each scanpath should include the information for a sequence of fixations, including their x-axis, y-axis and duration.
-An example submission file is include [here](https://drive.google.com/file/d/1t8Xms3vXbd25HP_IihYd_jtI9kq00Ekf/view?usp=sharing), where the question IDs are used as keys.
+An example for the submission file is include [here](https://drive.google.com/file/d/1t8Xms3vXbd25HP_IihYd_jtI9kq00Ekf/view?usp=sharing), where the question IDs are used as keys.